 The farm inspired appreciation for the soil and climate.
 "Living down here in south San Diego, it's crazy how much biodiversity we have," Thomas said.
 "The majority of people don't take advantage of the rich soil and the plentiful land that we have available.
 I love gardening, and that's what propelled me to attend the farm-to-table event."

-Learn about WWP's other free wellness opportunities, in-person and online classes, coaching, and health clinics for warriors and caregivers at https://wwp.news/WWP.
+Learn about WWP's other free veteran health and wellness programs, in-person and online classes, coaching, and health clinics for warriors and caregivers at https://www.woundedwarriorproject.org/.

 About Wounded Warrior Project

 Since 2003, Wounded Warrior Project® (WWP) has been meeting the growing needs of warriors, their families, and caregivers – helping them achieve their highest ambition.
 Learn more: http://newsroom.woundedwarriorproject.org/about-us.